DimitriPalmer22/Studio-Docs/Projects/Summer Project/Meeting Notes/11-11 Narrative Meeting Notes.md

 - Provide lore about the Archmage who created Avernoth
 - The final journal entry contains information about how to break the seal on the exit door in the ending room

-> Note: What we could do is have the Archmage leave behind
+> Note: What we could do is have the Archmage leave behind special symbols in these entries.
+The cast can then acknowledge these symbols after the player reads the note.
+This way, it'll feel like we're building to something rather than just dropping the exit to Avernoth on the player.

 ### Journal Entry 1